 As the management team will also tell you, the original Greencoat elephant logo was drawn on a napkin in a bar.
 Yes, in a bar!
 The elephant for strength, the umbrella for water resistance.
-CrossRoads Studios was tasked with evolving and strengthening the graphic elements and structure.
-As part of the process, CrossRoads Studios conducted in-depth reviews of competitors and various environmental sustainability programs.
+CrossRoads was tasked with evolving and strengthening the graphic elements and structure.
+As part of the process, CrossRoads conducted in-depth reviews of competitors and various environmental sustainability programs.

 Strengthening the Brand

 The graphics were enhanced and rejuvenated.
 This included a modified elephant, leaning forward for additional movement and strength along with a larger, better defined umbrella.
 To clarify the overall message, the elephant and umbrella incorporated the strong, yet evolutionary tag line, “The Strong, Sustainable Box”.

 Preparing for Growth

 Systems were created for the overall brand implementation and roll-out This included:

 Greencoat is the wax-free corrugated box of choice for some of the largest poultry and fresh produce operations in the U.S.

 With customer interest and product development, Greencoat is expanding internationally and growing beyond the initial poultry industry and making a presence in new, sustainable categories.
 Applications exist for any company whose goods are transported and/or stored in moist conditions.